nskybytskyi/nskybytskyi.github.io/readme.md

 </h1>

 <p>
-    Ever since I retired from the professional mathematical sport I taught others.
+    Ever since I retired from the professional mathematical sport, I taught others.
 Two-time gold IMO medalist <a href="http://imo-official.org/participant_r.aspx?id=28220">Fedir Yudin</a> is the one with whom I interacted the most.
 I also teach at the variety of Ukrainian training camps and summer schools.
 </p>

 <blockquote class="blockquote text-center">